Tell me a little bit about ARTA

 Q. What are the meals like?

-A. Our meals range from a zesty Mexican fiesta to a delightful Oriental stir-fry to a down home American barbecue, all served with a variety of side dishes and a distinctive flair.
-All meals from lunch on the first day through lunch on the last day are provided and are prepared from fresh ingredients by our guides.
+A. Our meals range from a zesty Mexican fiesta to a delightful Oriental stir-fry to a down-home American barbecue, all served with a variety of side dishes and a distinctive flair.
+All meals from lunch on the first day through lunch on the last day are provided and prepared from fresh ingredients by our guides.
 Fruit juice or punch and water are provided with every meal.
 We are able to accommodate most special dietary needs; please let us know if you have a special request.

 Q. What is your policy on alcohol?